 Of late, Poncho has been performing mostly on the West Coast.
 Also, he is working on a tribute to the late, great John Coltrane, which is tentatively scheduled for a May 2019 release.
 It has been almost ten years since Poncho and I spoke and he is still going strong!

 Poncho Sanchez: Thank you.
 I have been making music for a long, long time!
 (Laughs)

 TP: You grew up in Norwalk, a suburb of Los Angeles during the 1950s during a time when Cuban music was rarely heard, and Latin recordings were difficult to come by, yet somehow your sisters managed to get swept up in the Mambo craze.
 How did that happen?

 PS: My family moved from Laredo, Texas to Norwalk in 1954.
-There were eleven of us, five brother and six sisters.
+There were eleven of us, five brothers and six sisters.
 My sisters used to listen to the radio.
 They were big fans of DJ Chico Sesma, who hosted a one hour show on KOWL in Santa Monica.
 Chico was a trombone player, radio show host, and the promoter who organized the Latin dances at the Hollywood Palladium.
-He booked Tito Puente, Machito and Tito Rodriguez from New York, Cal Tjader from the West Coast and a lot of other big names.
+He booked Tito Puente, Machito, and Tito Rodriguez from New York, Cal Tjader from the West Coast and a lot of other big names.

 (Notes: From 1949 to 1957, Lionel Sesma, better known as Chico Sesma featured an innovative, bilingual broadcast on KWOL in Santa Monica, California).

 TP: So Chico was the culprit!
 What became of him?